EventMobi/api-v1-doc-slate/source/index.html.md

 custom_fields_meta | object | the {custom_field_id:custom_field_value} format JSON object
 assign_groups | array[string] | the array of group IDs
 assign_agenda | object | Agenda for people record.
-Defaultly, if no session role is assigned, the people is attendee. upload_picture | object | Use this structure if you want Eventmobi to download the picture from Internet locations and associate picture.
-You will need to specify image cropping info if the picture is not square (same height and length).
+Defaultly, if no session role is assigned, the people is attendee. upload_picture | object | Use this structure if you want Eventmobi to download the image from Internet locations and associate image.
+You will need to specify image cropping info if it is not square (same height and length).
 This will overwrite the picture_url in base profile, and the value in picture_url will be ignored. link_docs | array[array[string]] |